 - B.Sc: University of Canterbury, Geology, 2001

-- late 2015 – present: Assistant lecturer, Engineering Geology Group, ETH Zurich, Switzerland
+- late 2015 – early 2021: Assistant lecturer, Engineering Geology Group, ETH Zurich, Switzerland

 - 2013 – late 2015: Post-doctoral researcher, Chair of Landslide Research, Technische Universität München, Germany